kellar1896/games-web/README.md

 - run the server in a terminal with command `npm run server`

-- run the web with the command `npm run start`
+- in another terminal run the web with the command `npm run start`

 - you can edit the package.json scripts if you wanna change the ports of the server of the web portal